itdevwu/itdevwu-docs/docs/en/docs/README.md

 ## Usage

-You can check projects list in [/projects](/projects) and see their docs in detail later.
+You can check projects list in ["project list"](/projects) and see their docs in detail later.